purescript/purescript/psc-ide/README.md

 `purs ide client`.
 Make sure you start by loading the modules before you try to query them.

-`purs ide` expects the built externs.json inside the output folder of your project after running `pulp build` or `purs compile` respectively.
+`purs ide` expects the built externs inside the output folder of your project after running `pulp build` or `purs compile` respectively.

 (If you changed the port of the server you can change the port for